Was Red Lobster restaurant where you got your first taste of seafood?

-As you can read about below, that investment allowed the restaurants to bring fresh seafood and casual dining — and eventually those delicious Cheddar Bay biscuits — to millions of people across the country.
-(PS: If Red Lobster restaurants offered you an introduction to seafood, you may well be a midwesterner!)
+As you can read below, that investment allowed the restaurants to bring fresh seafood and casual dining — and eventually those delicious Cheddar Bay biscuits — to millions of people across the country.
+(PS: If Red Lobster restaurants offered you an introduction to seafood, you may well be a Midwesterner!)

 Red Lobster: A growing family seafood restaurant (1976)

 The Akron Beacon Journal (Akron, Ohio) October 1, 1976